Tomut0/SimpleClansStats/README.md

 ### mikasa.host

-mikasa.host is my game hosting, the perfect solution for launching your own Minecraft server. \
+It is my game hosting, the perfect solution for launching your own Minecraft server. \
-For just $1 in a month, you can create a powerful server featuring top-tier components like Ryzen 9 5950X processors, \DDR4 RAM, and NVMe disks.
+For just $1 in a month, you can create a powerful server featuring top-tier components like Ryzen 9 5950X processors, DDR4 RAM, and NVMe disks.
 Mikasa.host offers convenient and speedy registration via Discord and supports hosting servers for a variety of games, not just Minecraft.

 ## 😎 Thank you especially